 The Part Time Orientation Specialist is responsible for intake duties and determining eligibility for clients potentially enrolling in the CARES Program for COVID-19 emergency assistance.
+This person will facilitate twice weekly group orientations, in addition to duties below.

 Reports to: Self-Sufficiency and Family Advocate Service Manager